QUICK GUIDE – Diagnosis of DMD

 To confirm a diagnosis of DMD, genetic testing is the best choice.
 After a muscle biopsy, a genetic test is necessary to identify the specific DNA change (mutation) causing DMD.
-However, if a genetic test confirms a diagnosis of DMD, a muscle biopsy may not be necessary.
+However, if a genetic test confirms a DMD diagnosis, a muscle biopsy may not be necessary.

 If the child has a high CK level, your doctor may order a genetic test on a blood sample to identify genetic changes (mutations) that cause DMD.
 It may take several weeks or even months to get the results.
 If the test detects a genetic mutation that causes DMD, then the child is diagnosed with DMD.

-It is important for a neuromuscular specialist to interpret the test results.
+A neuromuscular specialist needs to interpret the test results.
 He or she can refer you to another specialist for genetic counselling (see below).

-Different types of genetic tests can provide specific and detailed information about your child’s DNA changes (mutations).
+Different genetic tests can provide specific and detailed information about your child’s DNA changes (mutations).
 Knowing your child’s exact mutation is key to future treatment.

 Learn more about diagnosis & genetic testing here.

 Hospitals are usually able to provide genetic testing.
-Or, you can turn to Decode Duchenne for free genetic testing and counselling for people with DMD or Becker muscular dystrophy (MD).
+You can also turn to Decode Duchenne for free genetic testing and counselling for people with DMD or Becker muscular dystrophy (MD).